What is Scoliosis?

 There are two forms of scoliosis, postural and structural.

-A postural scoliosis is a curve that is due to not standing up straight due to pain, unequal leg lengths or slouching.
-A postural scoliosis can self-correct.
+- A postural scoliosis is a curve that is due to not standing up straight due to pain, unequal leg lengths or slouching.
+A postural scoliosis can be self-corrected.

 Most scoliosis curves have no known cause.
 These curves are named according to the age when they are identified.